 I am a Lecturer (Assistant Professor) in the Departments of Computer Science and Security and Crime Science at University College London (UCL).
 I am affiliated with the Information Security Group and the International Secure Systems Lab.

 I received a PhD in Computer Science from University of California, Santa Barbara in 2014.
 During my PhD I worked in the Computer Security Lab, advised by Professors Christopher Kruegel and Giovanni Vigna.

-I was awarded a UCL BEAMS Future Leaders in Engineering and Physical Sciences Award in 2016, a Google Research Award in 2015, the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, a Symantec Research Labs Graduate Fellowship in 2012.
+I was awarded a UCL BEAMS Future Leaders in Engineering and Physical Sciences Award in 2016, a Google Research Award in 2015, the Outstanding Dissertation Award from the Department of Computer Science at UCSB in 2014, and a Symantec Research Labs Graduate Fellowship in 2012.

-Recently, I have been investigating advanced scams such as spearphishing finalized at hijacking corporate accounts, online dating scams, and money laundering schemes linked to cybercrime.
-The goal of these studies is to gain a better understanding of such operations and to develop better mitigation techniques against them.
+As examples, recently I have been investigating the spread of alternative news on online social networks, raids organized by trolls against other Internet users, cyberbullying, ransomware, online dating scams, and money laundering schemes linked to cybercrime, malware delivery networks, and online social network compromises.

 If you are already a UCL student, here are some examples of past successful final projects that I supervised.
 If you are interested in working with me, please write me an email.